 You look and feel better than you have in some time, can’t stop smiling, and have oodles of extra energy.

 You may not have fallen prey to all of the signs yet but I predict you will.
 If you fall in love with cycling you’ll enrich your health and life becoming stronger with more energy.
-You can do it.
+Welcome to the club!

 You’re a cyclist!
 One of us, one of us, we accept you, we accept you!